taikoxyz/taiko-mono/packages/protocol/docs/tokenomics_objective_metrics.md

 # Objective and Metrics in Tokenomics Design

 ## Objective

-The current tokenomics structure rewards the fastest prover, inadvertently promoting speed over cost-effectiveness.
-This contradicts Taiko's goal of delivering cost-efficient proofs.
-By shifting the incentives towards cost-effective proofs, we can dramatically decrease Taiko's overall Layer 2 (L2) expenses, thereby augmenting our competitive standing in the market.
+Taiko's goal is to promote cost-efficient proofs, which dramatically decreases Taiko's overall Layer 2 (L2) expenses, thereby augmenting our competitive standing in the market.

 ## Key Metrics